garrandall/popular-music-data/tracks/we-ain-t-goin--out-like-that-cypress-hill.md

 We ain't goin' out like that

 "Yeah takin' your disses and dissin' ya right back.
 This is the Cypress Hill crew, like main shit.
-Yo an' I'm talk this damn rappa, eat a bowl a Dick up.
+Yo and I'm talk this damn rappa, eat a bowl a Dick up.
 There ya go my man over here, you can eat a bowl o' dick up too.
 Anybody else need from runnin' away: yo, eat a bowl of dick up G!"